suranjanabasu/magento-storefront-events-sdk/README.md

 ## Overview

-This package serves as the foundation for eventing on a [Magento][magento] storefront.
+This package serves as the foundation for eventing on an [Adobe Commerce][magento] storefront.
 It provides access to a common data layer, and an event publishing and subscription service.

-Handling these events is up to you, but we provide the [Magento Storefront Event Collector][collector] package that can listen for events and send them to Magento for processing.
+You can handle the events in a custom implementation, or use the [Magento Storefront Event Collector][collector] package that listens for events and sends them to Adobe Commerce edges for processing.

+**Note:** When an event is published through the SDK, all subscribers to that event get notified.
+Defining a custom listener shouldn't preclude you from also running the Magento Storefront Event Collector.

+Our context schemas are designed to simplify forwarding to two edges:

+-   Adobe Commerce Data Services (maintained by Adobe Engineering and used to power merchant performance dashboards)
+-   [Adobe Experience Platform](https://business.adobe.com/products/experience-platform/adobe-experience-platform.html) (requires a subscription and additional merchant [setup](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/datastreams.html?lang=en); data can be used by merchants inside the Adobe Experience Platform for detailed analytics, targeted merchandising, real time customer data profiles, and more)

 ## Installation